Ultimate Guide to Laser Cutting Paper

-Optimizing Techniques and Tips for Paper Engraving
+Optimizing Techniques and Tips for Paper Laser Cutting

 Low Laser Power and High-Speed Required

-DPI and PPI Settings for Paper Engraving
+DPI and PPI Settings for Paper Cutting

 DPI, or dots per inch, is typically used to indicate the hardware resolution of a scanner, expressing the number of pixels or print dots per inch of length.
 For materials like paper where fine detail is not crucial, a lower DPI setting of around 300-400 DPI is often sufficient to avoid excessive burning and maintain the paper's integrity.

 On the other hand, PPI, or pulses per inch, in the context of laser engraving, relates to the number of laser pulses applied per inch of material.
 Unlike the digital image file's resolution, PPI in laser settings determines how densely the laser pulses are fired as the machine moves.
-A lower PPI value, typically between 200 to 400 PPI, is recommended for engraving paper.
-This setting prevents excessive burning and reduces the risk of scorching, ensuring a clearer and more precise engraving outcome.
+A lower PPI value, typically between 200 to 400 PPI, is recommended for laser cutting paper.
+This setting prevents excessive burning and reduces the risk of scorching, ensuring a clearer and more precise outcome.

 Multiple Passes May Be Needed